-Whether you’re moving offices or just starting your business, choosing the right
+Whether you’re moving offices or just starting your business

 building can be a stressful decision.
 The space must be the right fit for your business and your employees while also being in the right location.